Dan-Levi/wpbridge-rust/README.md

-# Synopsis

-WordPress Bridge integrates [WordPress](https://wordpress.org/) with [uMod/Oxide](https://umod.org/games/rust) enabled Rust servers.
+### WordPress Bridge integrates [WordPress](https://wordpress.org/) with [uMod/Oxide](https://umod.org/games/rust) enabled Rust servers.
 This makes it possible for Rust admins to show updated player statistics and server information on their WordPress site.

 ## Features